-- (1) A person wishing to adopt shall file a petition for adoption to the county government. - (2) A county government shall perform the acts relating to the preparation of adoption under circumstances which enable to presume with a sufficient degree of confidence that the conditions required for adoption are complied with at the time of filing the petition to court.
-A county government shall explain the persons wishing to adopt their rights and the legal consequences of adoption. - (3) The acts relating to the preparation of adoption which county governments are required to perform if the prerequisite specified in subsection (2) of this section exists, the content thereof and the list of documents to be collected by county governments and the list of information to be submitted in a petition specified in subsection (1) shall be established by a regulation of the minister responsible for the area. - (4) A county government is required to examine the living conditions at the place of residence of the person wishing to adopt and verify the suitability of the living conditions for raising a child. - (5) A person wishing to adopt shall, at the request of the county government, complete an appropriate training programme prior to adoption. - (6) In the course of the preparation of adoption, a county government is required to: - 1) bring the child into contact with the adoptive parent; - 2) explain the child, together with the legal representative of the child, circumstances relating to adoption in a manner which takes account of his or her development level and is understandable to the child. - (7) An adoptive parent has the right to receive general information from the county government concerning the personal history, state of health and character of the child.
+(1) A person wishing to adopt shall submit a petition for adoption to the Social Insurance Board.

+(2) The Social Insurance Board shall perform the acts relating to the preparation of adoption under circumstances which enable to presume with a sufficient degree of confidence that the conditions required for adoption are complied with at the time of filing the petition to court.
+The Social Insurance Board shall explain the persons wishing to adopt their rights and the legal consequences of adoption.

+(3) The acts relating to the preparation of adoption which the Social Insurance Board is required to perform if the prerequisite specified in subsection (2) of this section exists, the content thereof and the list of documents to be collected by the Social Insurance Board and the list of information to be submitted in a petition specified in subsection (1) shall be established by a regulation of the minister responsible for the area.

+(4) The Social Insurance Board is required to examine the living conditions at the place of residence of the person wishing to adopt and verify the suitability of the living conditions for raising a child.

+(5) A person wishing to adopt shall, at the request of the Social Insurance Board, complete an appropriate training programme prior to adoption.

+(6) In the course of the preparation of adoption, the Social Insurance Board is required to:1) bring the child into contact with the adoptive parent;

+2) explain the child, together with the legal representative of the child, circumstances relating to adoption in a manner which takes account of his or her development level and is understandable to the child.

+(7) An adoptive parent has the right to receive general information from the Social Insurance Board concerning the personal history, state of health and character of the child.
 An adoptive parent does not have the right to obtain information concerning the child or his or her parents which would violate their personal rights.
-The given name and the surname of the parents of the child and information concerning their place of residence shall not be disclosed to the adoptive parent without the consent of the parents of the child. - (8) If an adoptive parent does not wish to continue acts relating to the preparation of adoption, he or she is required to notify immediately the county government, to whom he or she filed the petition specified in subsection (1) of this section, thereof.
+The given name and the surname of the parents of the child and information concerning their place of residence shall not be disclosed to the adoptive parent without the consent of the parents of the child.

+(8) If an adoptive parent does not wish to continue acts relating to the preparation of adoption, he or she is required to notify immediately the Social Insurance Board, to whom he or she filed the petition specified in subsection (1) of this section, thereof.